 We all need social interactions in our work.
 For organizational success, it's crucial to encourage and enable collaboration between employees by providing them with the right tools and work environment.
 Whether this be regular check-ins, virtual water cooler chats, or an old-school phone call we all need some face-to-face interaction.

 For instance, file-sharing software allowing multiple users to work on a document in real-time can improve productivity.
 Similarly, a voice or video conferencing call can encourage group collaboration.
 Collaboration tools like Hangouts, Slack, and Trello also make it easier for remote teams to work with each other.
+Document all the outcomes of your collaborations.
+You can synchronize information between collaboration tools, or pull up data to one place, e.g., export Trello to Excel, or Slack to Google Sheets, and more.
 You may also organize virtual get-togethers for teams, or a virtual happy hour to build a sense of camaraderie.

 At Together, we’ve worked with dozens of enterprise companies who are challenged to connect dispersed employees and teams.
 Many of these companies have offices across the globe making silos a real challenge to collaboration.
 To break down barriers to collaboration we’ve seen several companies start mentoring programs.
 By doing so they:

 - Expand employee connections outside of their direct teams and managers; even to different time zones.

 - Open up knowledge-sharing opportunities that lead to innovation or creative problem-solving.

 - Encourage professional development and career pathing plans.

 - Reveal potential leaders and create opportunities for succession planning.